emplack/urban-spoon/index.md

 <body>

-<h2><span></span>Educator</h2>
+<h2><span></span>Marketing Specialist</h2>

 </body>
 </html>

-I am a passionate and experienced educator with 8 years in a variety of different instructional settings from public and private K-12 schools to corporate trainning and even outdoor education.
-I graduated with a Bachelor's of Science from Towson University with coursework in <b> <i>instructional technology, eductional theory, building curriculum, creating accurate assessments, and culturally responsive instruction</i> </b>.
-I am a life long learner and enjoy educating myself on my hobbies in conservationism, yoga, local and federal politics, as well as, modern psychology.  <br /><br /><br />
+As a marketing professional currently in a social media specialist role, I am passionate about helping businesses effectively reach and engage with their target audience online.
+My expertise includes creating and implementing social media strategies, developing engaging content, managing social media accounts, analyzing metrics and data to measure success, and staying up-to-date with the latest trends and best practices in social media marketing.
+I have a proven track record of increasing social media engagement to drive sales.
+With my strong communication and analytical skills, I am confident in my ability to create impactful social media campaigns that can drive business growth and success.n</i> </b>.
+I am a life long learner and enjoy educating myself on my hobbies in conservationism, yoga, as well as, modern psychology.  <br /><br /><br />

 <p>

   <b> Certifications </b> <br />

-Standard Professional I Teaching Cerificate Grades 1 - 6 through the state of Maryland
+Hubspot
 <br>
-Ancillary Credits: Special
-Education and Reading 12
+Hootsuite

 Certified Enneagram Coach (through <i>Your Enneagram Coach</i>)  <br /><br /><br />